Football is family: Broncos veterans join rookies at team hotel for training camp

 The full team stayed at a local hotel during the John Fox era – his former Carolina Panthers always moved their training camp to Wofford College in South Carolina.
 Still do.
 But since Gary Kubiak became head coach in 2015, the more experienced veterans occasionally had the option of staying home.

-Vance Joseph was planning to have the vets spend camp at a team hotel but a couple veterans talked him out of it.
+Vance Joseph was planning to have the vets spend camp at a team hotel in 2017 but a couple veterans talked him out of it because of hotel conditions.
 In Vic Fangio’s first season as Broncos head coach in 2019, the vets and rookies stayed at the same hotel but some vets were dismissed after a week or so from the hotel depending on their service time.

 Hackett, the Broncos’ first-year head coach with a virtually new staff of assistants not to mention a new quarterback in Russell Wilson, wants to strengthen his team’s bond.
 He will have his players hang out together for a couple weeks in the same hotel.